censoredplanet/censoredplanet/docs/satellitev2.rst

     **Note:**

         * For each response, the answer IPs and their tags are compared to the set of answer IPs and tags from all the control resolvers for the same query domain.
 A response is classified as an anomaly if there is no overlap between the two.

-        * Cases where the control answer IPs have no tags will be considered anomalies if the resolver's answer IPs are not in the control set.

 ------
 Fetch